LEARNAcademy/syllabus/react/treasure-hunt.md

 #### Overview

 Treasure Hunt is the first project that students create at LEARN.
 During Jumpstart, treasure hunt is done with HTML, CSS, and JavaScript.
-While this is a perfectly acceptable tech stack, using React can allows for more advanced and dynamic code structures.
+While this is a perfectly acceptable tech stack, using React allows for more advanced and dynamic code structures.

+As a developer, you are tasked with creating a treasure hunt game.
+The user will see a game board on the page and be able to select various squares on the board.
+Hidden behind one square is a treasure that will win the game and hidden behind another square is a bomb that will lose the game.
+All other squares will reveal a neutral image.
+The user will be given a particular number of clicks to find the treasure that will win the game.

 #### Learning Objectives

-- can create a logic component to handle the game play
+- can create a logic component to handle the gameplay
 - can pass data and behavior from a parent component to a nested component with props
 - can break down a complex problem to create a desired outcome